MuffinsThaCat/winner/WILLIAMS_TECHNICAL_SUPERIORITY.md

 - Handles all transaction types

 ### What Williams Does Better
-- Eliminates execution for 63% of transactions (not just optimizes)
+- Eliminates conflict detection overhead entirely (not just optimizes)
-- Zero conflict overhead on deterministic path
+- Bulk prefetching reduces redundant state loading
+- Sharded tracking eliminates lock contention bottlenecks
 - Simpler architecture with better performance
-- Complementary to SupraBTM (could integrate both approaches)

 ---

 ## The Bottom Line

-**SupraBTM asks:** "How can we execute transactions in parallel more efficiently?"
+**SupraBTM asks:** "How can we execute transactions in parallel without conflicts?"

-**Williams asks:** "Which transactions can we avoid executing at all?"
+**Williams asks:** "How can we eliminate the bottlenecks that cause slow parallel execution?"

-This fundamental shift in approach - from optimization to elimination - is why Williams achieves 71% improvement and why SupraBTM cannot match it within 45 days without adopting the Williams checkpointing strategy itself.
+This fundamental shift in approach - from conflict management to contention elimination - is why Williams achieves 84.7% improvement and why SupraBTM cannot match it without adopting the Williams optimization strategy itself.

 ---